Questions about opioid painkillers?

 You may start off with a fast acting opioid.

 Like all medicines, opioids can cause side effects.
 We explain the most common side effects here, but you may not get all or any of these.
-Ask your doctor or nurse about possible side effects.
 Some side effects settle down within a few days of starting a new drug.
 Others may last longer.

 Speak to your doctor or nurse if you have any side effects.
-It may not always be clear what is causing them because the cancer can sometimes cause similar symptoms.
-Your doctor may change the dose of your painkillers.
+Your doctor may prescribe medicine to treat the side effects or change the dose of your painkillers.
 Or they may give you a different opioid drug or another type of pain relief.

 Opioids can cause constipation, which is when you find it harder to poo.

 Your doctor or nurse may give you medicines, called laxatives, to prevent or treat constipation.
-If you are taking a stronger opioid like morphine, you may need to start taking a laxative straight away – your doctor can advise you about this.
-It can also help to drink plenty of water and try to keep active, if possible.
+If you are taking a stronger opioid like morphine, you may need to start taking a laxative straight away.
+You will need to take laxatives as long as you are using stronger opioids.
+It can also help to drink plenty of water and try to keep active, if you can.

 “ We found that including things like prune juice or syrup of figs into his diet helped with constipation.”